Cytoplasmic incompatibility: Cellular mechanism

+Population biology

+CI is a manipulative phenotype that can lead to the rapid spread of the bacteria inducing it.
+CI results in the death of uninfected offspring and therefore the infected offspring benefit from reduced competition within the population.
+When the CI-inducing bacteria are rare in the population, there will be only few incompatible matings and selection (or drive) towards higher frequencies will only be weak.
+However, the more common the bacteria become, the stronger the selection and hence the faster their spread through the population (positive frequency-dependent selection).
+Unimpeded, the bacteria can therefore quickly reach infection frequencies of 100%.

+However, a number of empirically well-documented factors can slow down or even prevent the spread of CI-inducing agents.
+These include imperfect maternal transmission, reduced fitness of infected individuals, or incomplete CI.
+When maternal transmission is incomplete and/or infected females have a reduced fitness, an 'infection threshold' arises so that the bacteria spread from an initial frequency above this threshold but become extinct when their initial frequency is below the threshold.
+The invasion threshold may be overcome through random genetic drift and therefore facilitated by small (at least locally) population sizes.

+More complex scenarios than that of a simple host population have been explored through mathematical models, including models with more than one strain or species of maternally inherited bacteria, structured host populations, random genetic drift and overlapping generations.

 Evolutionary implications

 CI, as described by Werren, results in selection pressure on uninfected males, as infected females can mate both with uninfected males and infected males, but uninfected females cannot mate with infected males.
 As Wolbachia are only transmitted by females, this mechanism promotes the spread of Wolbachia and therefore keeps Wolbachia from dying out because of incomplete transmission.
 This has led to discoveries in control of disease transmission by using Wolbachia to control the reproduction of a population by introducing Wolbachia-infected males.
 This has been seen in the Aedes, mosquito, family, in the Aedes albopictus and Aedes aegypti species.

-Population genetics

-The infection of a population with CI-inducing Wolbachia can have different effects on the population's dynamics.
-At low prevalence of Wolbachia, the probability for an uninfected female to lose progeny because of mating with an infected male is fairly low.

-This loss of uninfected individuals is outweighed by the loss of infection due to the incomplete Wolbachia transmission.

-If the prevalence of CI-inducing Wolbachia is high enough, the probability for an uninfected female to mate with an infected male is high and it is thus preferable for a female to be infected.

-Therefore, there is an invasion threshold for the spread of Wolbachia in an uninfected population, which depends on the transmission rate of the infection and the portion of incompatible progeny which survive until they can reproduce (the strength of CI), as well as on the fitness cost of Wolbachia infection to the female.

-Below this threshold the invaders will die out, above this threshold the prevalence will reach a stable equilibrium.
-Typical thresholds in real populations are around 10% (See Fine and Stouthamer et al.).

-As described by Stouthamer, the invasion threshold may be crossed in two ways.